comp-scipain/hyprland-config/README.md

 (AUR) Packages used: ```hyprpicker hyprshot pamac-all wlogout syncthing-gtk```

-## How to apply my config (If you want to replecate my set up for some reason)
+## How to apply my config (If you want to replicate my set up for some reason)
 You could copy or move the files from the repo to your ``~/.config``

 For example (From ``~/hyprland-config/desktop`` to ``~/.config``):

 ``cp -r ~/hyprland-config/desktop ~/.config``  or ``mv ~/hyprland-config/desktop ~/.config``

-Alterntatively, you could also do this graphically with your favourite file manager.
+Alternatively, you could also do this graphically with your favorite file manager.

 # Current config on Framework Laptop 13
 ![image](https://github.com/user-attachments/assets/8bb41e30-d64e-46db-83e5-f2569d1d8e9e)